IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `override String toString()` - Returns a string equivalent of the argument according to its value's type.
 For example, if the value is an instance of a class it will be serialized with JSON.

+`Boolean isVariable()` - Returns true if the value of the argument references a variable.
+Otherwise, returns false.
+The value is considered as a variable if it starts with the dollar `$` sign.

 ---

 ## GraphQLRequest